martincf/westkirbyartscentre/_events/2020-10-09-ku-stix members.md

 permalink: /events/ku-stix-members
 ---

-A special night from our friends Ku-Stix, Phil Chisnall and Iain Patterson in support of the Art Centres coming out of Lock Down programme.
+A special night from our friends Ku-Stix, Phil Chisnall and Iain Paterson in support of the Art Centres coming out of Lock Down programme.